uier/regex-tutorial/slides.md

 <!--
 Vocabulary

-compile
+- compile
   : to change a computer program into a machine language.
+  example:
+    Please don't compile the identical source code twice and except the error will disappear.
+Go to fix your code!
 -->

 ---